ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-1-1.md

-Chapter 1: Introduction: Understanding the Importance of Digital Leadership in Today's Business Environment
+Understanding the Importance of Digital Leadership in Today's Business Environment
 ===========================================================================================================

 Digital technologies have transformed the way organizations operate, communicate, and compete.
 In this chapter, we will explore the importance of digital leadership in today's business environment.